jspahrsummers/enemy-of-the-state/Enemy of the State.md

 # [fit] Same inputs always yield the same result
 # [fit] Must not have _observable_ side effects

-^ TALK ABOUT OBSERVABLE EFFECTS (e.g. lazily computed properties, memory allocation)
+^ Note that lazily-computed properties, memory allocation, etc. can still be pure, as long as the same inputs lead to the same result—always.

 ---